dekoza/mtgpl/docs/_sources/ZNR.rst.txt

    +1: Untap target land you control.
 You may have it become a 3/3 Elemental creature with haste and menace until end of turn.
 It's still a land.

-   −5: You may put a creature card with converted mana cost less than or equal to the number of lands you control onto the battlefield from your hand or graveyard with two +1/+1 counters on it.
+   −5: You may put a creature card with mana value less than or equal to the number of lands you control onto the battlefield from your hand or graveyard with two +1/+1 counters on it.

 :mtgtip:`Omnath, Locus of Creation<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/e/4e4fb50c-a81f-44d3-93c5-fa9a0b37f617.jpg?1610109729|https://scryfall.com/card/znr/232/omnath-locus-of-creation?utm_source=api>`